yumma-lib/yumma-css-web/README.md

 ## Get started

-Yumma CSS Play is designed to make your Visual Studio Code development experience more enjoyable.
-Get [Yumma CSS Intellisense from the Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=yumma-css.yumma-css-intellisense).
+Yumma CSS Play is designed to make your development experience more enjoyable.

 ## What's in the box?

-- **Monaco Editor:** Monaco Editor is the code editor that powers VS Code.
+- **Sandpack Code Editor:** Powerful code editor.
-- **Live Preview:** Preview your code changes using Yumma CSS classes.
+- **Sandpack Code Preview:** Watch code changes in real time.

 ## Community